-- 1. The control section -- the arithmetic, logic and control circuits. - 2.
-The main memory or drum. - 3.
-The supervisory control panel, which is used for monitoring the entire system. - 4.
+- 1. The arithmetic, logic and control circuits. - 2.
+The main storage.

+- 3. The supervisory control panel, which is used for monitoring the entire system. - 4.
 An inquiry keyboard -- for entering information and interrogating various parts of the system. - 5.
 The central power supply and voltage regulator.

 As previously mentioned, this unit is extremely fast.
 It has a transfer rate of 707,000 characters per second.
 Thus, it is capable of performing 705,882 additions or subtractions per minute.
 These speeds are further augmented by the programming flexibility of the computer.
 The registers A, X, and L are directly addressable.
-Register C is also accessable.
+Register C is also accessible.
 Finally, the presence of buffer test instructions eliminates time-consuming interlocks when the peripheral units are not immediately available for processing.